 h.
 Do not apply sealer if the ambient temperature is below 40 °F (5 °C) or will fall below 32 °F (0 °C) within 12 hours after application.

+H. Test Site/Application.
+Apply epoxy-urethane or non-epoxy sealer to measured coverage areas, both on horizontal and vertical surfaces, and on different concrete types, demonstrating:

+1. The project’s visual effects for the epoxy-urethane sealer application at the required coverage rate.

+2. Visually, the absorption necessary to achieve the specified coverage rate for the non-epoxy sealer.
+Use at least ½ gallon (2 liter) of sealer, following the manufacturer's recommended method of application, for the total of the test surfaces.

+3. Apply to the deck, safety curb or sidewalk for the horizontal test surfaces and use an abutment parapet or pier face for the vertical test surface so different textures are tested.

 I. Appearance.
 Epoxy/Urethane sealers.
 Uniform appearance and the final color shall visually match the test section.
 Re-coating, removal and re-application or other methods recommended by the manufacturer will be required to correct final appearance.
 Non Epoxy Sealers.
 The sealer shall result in a uniform appearance.

 J. Traffic.
 Allow traffic on deck shoulder areas after 12 hours of drying time for an epoxy/urethane sealer.
 Keep traffic off a non-epoxy sealer until the sealer is dry.